 MR. ISAAC FULWOOD, JR., is the designated ex-officio member of the United States Sentencing Commission representing the United States Parole Commission.
 He was appointed as a U.S. Parole commissioner by President George W. Bush in 2004.
 Prior to his appointment, he served 29 years as a member of the Metropolitan Police Department in Washington, D.C., where he became the chief of police in 1989.
 Presently, he is an adjunct professor at the University of the District of Columbia where he teaches law enforcement subjects, community policing, and ethics in law enforcement.
 Mr. Fulwood is a graduate of the George Washington University Contemporary Executive Development Program and a graduate of the National Executive Institute F.B.I.
 He received an Honorary Doctorate of Human Letters from Southeastern University in 1992.

-MR. JONATHAN J. WROBLEWSKI is the designated ex-officio member of the United States Sentencing Commission representing the Office of the Attorney General, United States Department of Justice.
-Mr. Wroblewski serves as Director of the Office of Policy and Legislation in the Criminal Division of the Department.
-Previously, Mr. Wroblewski served as a trial attorney with the Civil Rights Division, and subsequently served in the United States Sentencing Commission as Deputy General Counsel and Director of Legislative and Public Affairs.
-He has taught at both The George Washington University National Law Center and George Mason University School of Law, and has studied at the University of Cambridge's Institute of Criminology as a recipient of the Atlantic Fellowship in Public Policy.
+MR. JONATHAN J. WROBLEWSKI is the designated ex-officio member of the United States Sentencing Commission representing the Attorney General.
+Mr. Wroblewski serves as Director of the Office of Policy and Legislation in the Criminal Division of the United States Department of Justice.
+Previously, Mr. Wroblewski served as a trial attorney with the Civil Rights Division, and subsequently served at the United States Sentencing Commission as Deputy General Counsel and Director of Legislative and Public Affairs.
+He is a lecturer at the Harvard Law School and Director of the law school’s Semester in Washington Program.
+He has previously taught at The George Washington University National Law Center and George Mason University School of Law, and has studied at the University of Cambridge's Institute of Criminology as a recipient of the Atlantic Fellowship in Public Policy.
 Mr. Wroblewski received his B.A., magna cum laude from Duke University, and his J.D. from Stanford Law School.